Alluxio/alluxio/docs/en/Running-Alluxio-Fault-Tolerant-on-EC2.md

 {% include Running-Alluxio-Fault-Tolerant-on-EC2/runTests.md %}

 After the tests finish, visit Alluxio web UI at `http://{MASTER_IP}:19999` again.
-Click `Browse File System` in the navigation bar, and you should see the files written to Alluxio by the above tests.
+Click `Browse` in the navigation bar, and you should see the files written to Alluxio by the above tests.

 You can ssh into the current Alluxio master leader, and find process ID of the AlluxioMaster